YuZhenpin/chol/README.md

 chol
 ====

-The basic idea behind this project is to support immutable development environments: everythin is in scripts, everything is in version control, virtual machines can be destroyed at any moment and re-created from the scratch, hence the name "Chol" - Phoenix is Hebrew.
+The basic idea behind this project is to support immutable development environments: everything is in scripts, everything is in version control, virtual machines can be destroyed at any moment and re-created from the scratch, hence the name "Chol" - Phoenix is Hebrew.

 There are some trade-offs to be addressed, namely basic infrastrcuture and granularity of the scripts.
 Many options are available I opted for the simples one I could think about: